Statistical presentation

 Sector coverage

 Sector coverage is generally not relevant for balance of payments statistics, since the entire economy is covered.
-The statistic “Danish manufacturing companies’ international production” is however delimited to only cover enterprises within the manufacturing industry, defined as “C Manufacturing” in NACE Rev. 2.0

 Statistical concepts and definitions

 Resident person: A resident person is a Dane resident in Denmark or a foreign citizen who is resident in Denmark and who intends to be a resident in Denmark for at least one year.
 Students and patients remain residents of their home countries though.
-For the statistics on “Danish manufacturing companies’ international production” the merchanting transactions are recorded at gross values, while the statistics on balance of payments records Merchanting at net values.
-When the term “total sale” is used, including which the sales prices for merchanting goods, it is not identical to the definition of exports in the balance of payments.

-Resident business: A resident business enterprise is either a Danish enterprise in Denmark or a foreign enterprise which has been engaged or intends to be engaged in economic activities in Denmark.
+Resident business: A resident business enterprise is an enterprise that has its economic interest and activity in Denmark.
 This means that branches or subsidiaries in Denmark of non-resident enterprises are regarded as resident enterprises, while branches or subsidiaries of resident Danish enterprises abroad are regarded as non-resident enterprises.

 Statistical unit